Canisius is Test-Free

 How it Works

-Applicants will be asked to submit an additional application requirement from the following options:
+Applicants are offered the opportunity to submit an additional application requirement from the following options:

 • An additional personal essay.